What is the legal definition of Tax Evasion?A person must not, by a deliberate act or omission, evade or attempt to evade tax.

 - Was this avoidance deliberate?

-The maximum penalty for this offence is a fine of 1,000 penalty units in the case of a body corporate.
+The maximum penalty for Tax Evasion (s61 of the Taxation Administration Act 1997) is a fine of 1,000 penalty units in the case of a body corporate.
 In any other case, the court may impose a maximum of 200 penalty units or imprisonment for 2 years, or both.

 Other important resources

 - Tax Planning, Avoidance and Evasion in Australia 1970-2010: The Regulatory Responses and Taxpayer Compliance